 You may need help with this one.
 This is an activity best carried out at night when all the wasps have returned, and destroying the nest would then be effective.

 You have to be very careful and ensure you have the right insecticide to get the job done.
 As mentioned earlier, this is the last resort if the wasps cause a serious safety threat.

 Bees and wasps are necessary for our survival.
 Sure their sting packs a punch, but everything has its negative side.

-Lots of solutions out there call for use of insecticides and exterminators, but let’s not rush to those.
+Lots of solutions out there call for the use of insecticides and exterminators, but let’s not rush to those.

-Your garden is better off with both these creatures in them and keeping bees away from your pool is made easy with these five simple solutions, so use these tips to set out some boundaries that allow you to have fun while they go about their business.
+Your garden is better off with both these creatures in it, and keeping bees away from your pool is made easy with these five simple solutions, so use these tips to set out some boundaries that allow you to have fun while they go about their business.